ultravideo/uvgComm/README.md

 - Initiating call through *Session Initiation Protocol (SIP)* proxy with authentication
 - Alternatively, initiating call peer-to-peer (firewall needs to have incoming TCP port 5060 open)
 - Peer-to-peer media delivery with NAT traversal using *Interactive Connectivity Protocol (ICE)*
+- Media delivery encryption using *Secure Real-time Transport Protocol (SRTP)* and *Zimmermann RTP (ZRTP)*
 - Contacts list
-- Enable/disable audio and video
+- Enable/disable audio and video, including at the other end with Re-INVITE
 - Screen sharing
 - Media settings which are saved to the disk
-- Automatic selection of best media settings with option for manual adjustment
+- Automatic selection of best media settings with option for live manual adjustment
-- Live media setting adjustment
 - A statistics window for monitoring call quality
-- Media delivery encryption

 ## Compile Kvazzup